Carbon Tax Failure: NOT Enough

 Back in Norway, Statoil also operates two projects to store carbon dioxide under water, in some of the most advanced examples of a technology seen as key to removing greenhouse gases from the atmosphere: carbon capture and storage (CCS).
 This is costly and still in its infancy, and governments have supported it only erratically.
 In 2015 a mere 28 million tonnes of CO2 was stored that way.
 To help meet the 2ºC limit, the International Energy Agency (IEA) says the world needs to store a whopping 4 billion tonnes a year by 2040.

 New Trees are the only solution to soaking up Carbon Dioxide:

 Our Mission: to help solve the problem of carbon dioxide build up in the world by growing and managing mature forests of foliage, fruit and nut trees that eventually are used in lumber — not firewood.
 The Carbon Tax Fund supports a Micro finance initiative to support women farmers and their families who will nurture fruit and nut trees over their lifetime.
-The Net Present Value of each tree is $0.49/tree plus $1.00/tree for auditing and maintenance for 25 years.
+The Net Present Value of each tree is $1.49 to $2.59.

 A Full Scale Aquaponic Tree Nursery in Africa supported by: